Showing posts with label 1980s. Show all posts

 it’s about what you would expect.

 Another reason I’m not a huge fan of Beaches has nothing to do with the movie itself but what it represents.
 It’s the demarcation line in Midler’s career when she went from being that raucous performer adored by your gay uncle to that sappy balladeer your mom likes (mitigating factor: by 1988, your gay uncle was probably dead).
-Instead of growing Midler settled, making saccharine dramedies (Stella; For the Boys) and comedies of varying quality, the best of which being her 1996 hit The First Wives Club, though even that movie falls short of its potential, Olivia Goldsmith’s novel being transformed from dark revenge fantasy to frothy—and toothless—romp.
+Instead of growing Midler settled.
+While there have been high points along the way, she spent the majority of her post-Beaches career making saccharine dramedies (Stella; For the Boys) and comedies of varying (some would say diminishing) quality, the best of which being her 1996 hit The First Wives Club, though even that movie falls short of its potential, Olivia Goldsmith’s novel being transformed from dark revenge fantasy to frothy—and toothless—romp.
 The Divine Miss M persona Midler had crafted throughout the ’70s only got trotted out for unsuspecting moms during live performances.
-Millennials likely only know her as the star of Hocus Pocus.
-For Gen Z, she’s just another Boomer celebrity tweeting herself into hot water.
+Consequently, millennials likely only know her as the singer of “Wind Beneath My Wings” and star of Hocus Pocus.
+For Gen Z, she’s just another boomer celebrity tweeting herself into hot water.

 Beaches may be the more successful ’80s movie about female friendship, but it’s the ’70s-style trashiness of Rich and Famous that I always return to.
 Love the Beaches soundtrack, though.